apache/echarts-doc/en/option-gl/partial/light.md

 ###${prefix|default("#")} alpha(number) = ${defaultMainLightAlpha|default(0)}

-The main source is around the x-axis, which is the angle of up-down rotation.
+The main light source is around the x-axis, which is the angle of up-down rotation.
 Control the direction of the light with [beta](~${componentType}.light.main.beta).

 As the following image show: